MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.20.3 (March 11, 2021)
-- This release contains jolt command updates along with some features and fixes for customers.
+This release contains jolt command updates along with features and fixes for customers.

 - Fix.
 Some customers had trouble loading their G Suite connector in the Transfer Wizard.
 This usually happened for customers that had a very large number of Shared Drives in their G Suite account.
 The connectors should load, although for customers with a large number of Shared Drives, the count will be an approximate only.
 - Feature.
 File permissions option is turned on by default if the source connector is a Microsoft connector.